Why I love basil

 How to store basil on your counter.

-Easy, just cut off a stem from your plant and keep it in water.
+It is easy: just cut off a stem from your plant and keep it in water.
 A mason jar is perfect!
-Make sure to take off any leaves that would be under/touching the water.
+Ensure to remove any leaves that would be under/touching the water.
 Change the water daily.
+Below is a wall vase I have used in my kitchen holding various herbs.

 How to preserve basil by drying it in the oven.